XiomaraCanizales/100-days-of-code/log.md

 **Thoughts:** I again had my son sitting with me, and we had fun following along with the lesson, testing, and changing the project.

 **Link to work:** [Simple Clock](https://js30.sgray.me/clock/)

+### Day 4: January 6, 2017

+**Today's Progress**: Began work on small app for tracking some items

+**Thoughts:** Used Laravel to shortcut on some basic functionality, but it's probably a little too much for the project.
+I might move my app to a smaller framework.

+**Link to work:** (no public link)